sq5bpf/misc/README.md

 # misc
 Some misc stuff, docs, conference materials (the conference materials are mainly in Polish):

+# 2025

+confidence2025.pdf - [english] presentation at the Confidence 2025 Conference.
+Title "Youpot - Where the attacker is the honeypot"

 # 2023
 ths2023.pdf - presentation at The Hack Summit 2023 Conference.
 Title: "The Great Seal Bug - Historia, teoria i praktyka"